Summary

 State Channels: Off-chain execution environments with no global state that only commit to the initial and final state of account balances.

-ECASH: Custodial State Channel solution based off David Chaumian's Ecash proposal.
+ECASH: Custodial State Channel solution based on David Chaumian's Ecash proposal.

 Virtual UTXO & CSV: New iterations of State Channels and execution layers that use client-side verification.